 (The following is a transcription from a video Linda and I recorded.
 Please excuse any typos or errors.)

 So you decided you want to start a budget, but you don’t know where to start.
-Well, we’re going to show you exactly how to do that, how you can get started.
+Well, if you are new to budgeting we’re going to show you exactly how to do that, how you can get started.